Uno Flip!: Penalties

-A player who fails to call "Uno" after playing their next-to-last card and is caught by another player before the next draw/play must draw two cards as a penalty.
+A player who fails to call "Uno" after playing their next-to-last card and is caught by another player before the next player in sequence ends their turn must draw two cards as a penalty.

-When a Wild Draw Two or Wild Draw Color is played, the next player in sequence may challenge its use if they believe the holder could have played a card of the matching color.
+When a Wild Draw Two or Wild Draw Color is played, the next player in sequence may challenge its use if they believe the player who played the card could have played a card of the previous matching color.
 The challenged player must then show their cards privately.
-If the challenge is valid, the challenged player must draw the cards, if not, the challenger must draw them, plus two more as a penalty.
+If the challenge is valid, the challenged player must draw the cards, otherwise the challenger must draw them, plus two more as a penalty.

 Scoring

 When one player uses their last card, they have "gone out" and the hand is over.
 That player scores points for all cards held by opponents as follows: